Inode: Details

-Inodes store information about files and directories (folders), such as file ownership, access mode (read, write, execute permissions), and file type.
-On many older file system implementations, the maximum number of inodes is fixed at file system creation, limiting the maximum number of files the file system can hold.
+On many older file systems, inodes are stored in one or more fixed-size areas that are set up at file system creation time, so the maximum number of inodes is fixed at file system creation, limiting the maximum number of files the file system can hold.
 A typical allocation heuristic for inodes in a file system is one inode for every 2K bytes contained in the filesystem.

-Some Unix-style file systems such as ZFS, OpenZFS, ReiserFS, btrfs, and APFS omit a fixed-size inode table, but must store equivalent data in order to provide equivalent capabilities.
-The data may be called stat data, in reference to the stat system call that provides the data to programs.
+Some Unix-style file systems such as JFS, XFS, ZFS, OpenZFS, ReiserFS, btrfs, and APFS omit a fixed-size inode table, but must store equivalent data in order to provide equivalent capabilities.
 Common alternatives to the fixed-size table include B-trees and the derived B+ trees.